Molecules with four different atoms or groups attached to a carbon atom are optically active, they will

 Enantiomers are mirror image forms of

-optically active molecules, they are non-superimposable on
+optically active molecules; they are non-superimposable mirror images of

 each other.